mbajer42/erdb/README.md

 A relational database just for fun and learning purposes.
 Storage layout is Postgres inspired.
 Work is still very much in progress.
 Quite a lot of things are missing.

-Currently focusing on transactions (using MVCC).
-READ COMMITTED is already implemented (READ UNCOMITTED will never work, currently working on REPEATABLE READ, maybe SERIALIZABLE some day).
+Transaction isolation is achieved by MVCC.
+READ COMMITTED and REPEATABLE READ are already implemented (READ UNCOMMITTED will never work, maybe SERIALIZABLE some day).

 ### Examples of READ COMMITTED transactions (default isolation level)
 #### SELECT